 - (C) Commercial: Commercial uses shall be permitted in the following five areas designated on the FLUM in order to allow appropriate locations for neighborhood and community businesses that in turn provide services and retail sales for the City and surrounding communities.
 Government, civic, religious, cultural, and institutional uses may also be located within these areas.
-Based on community feedback, residential development is prohibited within commercial areas, except for properties located within the Town Center designation.
+Based on significant public participation, residential and mixeduse residential development is prohibited within commercial areas, except for properties located within the Town Center designation.
 Permitted uses within these areas, along with uses that may be allowed by special exception, are described generally here and will be regulated more specifically within the Land Development Regulations, which will also address intensities when in proximity to residential uses. - (1) Walkable Commercial Corridor: These areas shall include offices, professional services, and retail sales which promote and advance walkability, service the routine and daily needs of residents, and are compatible with and have no measurable or noticeable adverse impacts upon surrounding residential uses. - (2) Commercial I: These areas shall include offices, professional services, retail sales, and light industrial/artisan uses that serve one or more local neighborhoods. - (3) Commercial II: These areas shall include offices, professional services, and retail sales that serve the City and surrounding communities. - (4) Neighborhood Center: This area shall include an eclectic mix of commercial, office, artisan, and production, distribution, and repair (PDR) uses, all of which are designed to promote walkability.
-This land use category is intended to provide residents west of Penman Road with a place to shop, eat, and seek professional
+This land use category is intended to provide residents west of Penman Road with a place to shop, eat, and seek professional services within walking or bicycling distance.
+The broader range of permitted light manufacturing and artisan uses is also meant to attract new businesses and creative entrepreneurs to the area.

-- services within walking or bicycling distance.
-The broader range of permitted light manufacturing and artisan uses is also meant to attract new businesses and creative entrepreneurs to the area. - (5) Town Center: This area contains a well-established pattern and character of development with a mix of commercial uses and compatible residential uses that encourage an urban-intensive, pedestrian oriented neighborhood ambiance. - (D) Education: These areas shall include public schools and facilities related to public schools. - (E) Government and Public Utilities: These areas shall include uses such as government uses, which include buildings, structures, utilities and public services, and infrastructure, including police, fire, and emergency services. - (F) Recreation and Open Space: These areas shall include public and private parks, open space, passive, and active recreation areas.
+- (5) Town Center: This area contains a well-established pattern and character of development with a mix of commercial uses and compatible residential uses that encourage an urban-intensive, pedestrian oriented neighborhood ambiance. - (D) Education: These areas shall include public schools and facilities related to public schools. - (E) Government and Public Utilities: These areas shall include uses such as government uses, which include buildings, structures, utilities and public services, and infrastructure, including police, fire, and emergency services. - (F) Recreation and Open Space: These areas shall include public and private parks, open space, passive, and active recreation areas.
 Some park and open space land may be designated as Conservation on the FLUM or on the official zoning map.
 All beach areas that are seaward of private property lines shall be considered Recreation.
 Permitted uses shall include public passive and active recreation activities.
-Government and public safety uses including lifeguard, fire, and police services may be located in Recreation areas. - A.1.4.3 The City's Land Development Regulations, zoning or other maps, and any regulations within the City's Code of Ordinances related to the use and development of land shall be consistent with the Comprehensive Plan and the Future Land Use Map. - A.1.4.4 Where interpretation is required to determine exact boundaries as depicted upon the Future Land Use Map, boundaries shall be determined by the nearest property line, the right-of-way line of streets, municipal boundaries, section, township, and range lines, or environmental or geographic features which serve as natural boundaries, as may be appropriate.
+Government and public safety uses including lifeguard, fire, and police services may be located in Recreation areas. - A.1.4.3 The City's land development regulations, zoning or other maps, and any regulations within the City's Code of Ordinances related to the use and development of land shall be consistent with the Comprehensive Plan and the Future Land Use Map. - A.1.4.4 To protect public health, safety, welfare, and aesthetics, building heights in Neptune Beach shall not exceed 35 feet, as established by referendum in the City Charter. - A.1.4.5 Where interpretation is required to determine exact boundaries as depicted upon the Future Land Use Map, boundaries shall be determined by the nearest property line, the right-of-way line of streets, municipal boundaries, section, township, and range lines, or environmental or geographic features which serve as natural boundaries, as may be appropriate.